All Episodes

 Five years ago, I was violently attacked and sexually assaulted in broad daylight in Washington, D.C. by a homeless man.

-He served time in federal prison for what he did to me, but if you look at if you if you look for evidence of the attack that happened in the city's crime statistics, you will not find it.
+But if you look at, if you look for evidence of the attack that happened in the city's crime statistics, you will not find it.

-The truth of what happened to me and the DC government's role in it as much as a public scandal as it is a personal trauma.
+The truth of what happened to me and the D.C. government's role in it as much as a public scandal as it is a personal trauma.

 Anna Giratelli joins us now.